lukef533/LLM-Citation-Pipeline/README.md

 # Automated Extraction & Classification of Dataset Citations

-I developed this project for the [Make Data Count Kaggle competition](https://www.kaggle.com/competitions/make-data-count-finding-data-references/overview), which focuses on identifying and classifying dataset citations from scientific literature.
+I spent 3 weeks developing this project for the [Make Data Count Kaggle competition](https://www.kaggle.com/competitions/make-data-count-finding-data-references/overview) as the capstone project to my internship with the Analytics & Solutions team at Northwell Health, which focuses on identifying and classifying dataset citations from scientific literature.
 The challenge centered on **PDF-based biomedical research papers**, and my solution was a fully automated **natural language processing (NLP)** pipeline that integrates **regex-based extraction** with **Large Language Model (LLM)** classification.

 ## 📄 Project Structure & Pipeline Design